renesas/ra-fsp-examples/example_projects/ek_ra8m1/USBX_paud/USBX_paud_ek_ra8m1_ep/usbx_paud_notes.md

 ### Hardware ###
 * Renesas RA™ MCU kit.
-* 2x Micro USB cables.
+* 2x Micro USB cables (For MCK-RA8T1: 2x Type C cables).
 * Host PC.

 Refer to [readme.txt](./readme.txt) for information on how to connect the hardware.